paulregnault/mini-minipic/doc/code_structure.md

 ## Domain decomposition

-MiniPIC does not support distributed memory parallelism and contains a single domain.
+(mini)miniPIC does not support distributed memory parallelism and contains a single domain.

 ## PIC loop steps